How to reduce your risk of having a pulmonary embolism

 • wear flight socks

-If you’re at risk of developing blood clots, consult your health care professional before travelling long distances.
+If you’re at higher risk of developing blood clots, speak to your healthcare professional before travelling long distances.
 The NHS has a useful webpage on how to prevent DVT when you travel.

 Did you find this information useful?